TERMS AND CONDITIONS OF BUSINESS

 (2) directly or indirectly holds the right to appoint or remove a majority of the company’s directors; and/or

-(3) otherwise has the right to exercise, or actually exercises, significant influence or control over the company.
+(3) otherwise has the right to exercise, or exercises, significant influence or control over the company.

-If you cannot provide such evidence please tell us and we will advise what alternative evidence may be acceptable.
+If you cannot provide such evidence, please tell us why and we will consider what (if any) alternative evidence may be acceptable.